bobes81/Petwell/README.md

 PetWell was deployed on **Heroku** connected to GitHub.
 Automatic deployment is triggered from the `main` branch.
 Static files managed by **Whitenoise**, media by **Cloudinary**, and database by **Heroku PostgreSQL**.
-Config Vars hide sensitive information for security.
+All keys and credentials stored securely in **Heroku Config Vars**.
-Deployment verified via live build logs and browser-based testing.
+Deployment verified via build logs, Stripe test mode, and manual user testing.

 ---